tethysplatform/tethys/docs/tethys_sdk/jobs.rst

 .. seealso::
     The Condor Job and the Condor Workflow job types use the CondorPy library to submit jobs to HTCondor compute pools.
 For more information on CondorPy and HTCondor see the `CondorPy documentation <http://condorpy.readthedocs.org/en/latest/>`_ and specifically the `Overview of HTCondor <http://condorpy.readthedocs.org/en/latest/htcondor.html>`_.

+    The Dask Job uses the Dask Distributed python library to automatically parallelize your Python code and run them on a distributed cluster of workers.
+For more information on Dask, see: `Dask <https://docs.dask.org/en/latest/>`_ and `Dask Distributed <https://distributed.dask.org/en/latest/>`_ documentation.

 Defining Job Templates
 ======================